mcataford/works-on-my-machine/README.md

   `rome`, but keeping it to a minimum);
 - It must be compatible with the general API exposed by Jest and the like, for familiarity;
 - It must use itself for testing.

+### Hot takes baked in

+`womm` is an opinionated implementation of Typescript/Javascript testing libraries we've all come to get used to.
+You can peek at the opinions baked into this [here](./DESIGN_DECISIONS.md).